idozii/CANCER-REGRESSION/README.md

 - Slight heteroscedasticity at higher predicted values
 - Approximately normal distribution of residuals

-## Key Findings
+## 🔑 Key Findings

-1. **Education as Primary Factor**: The percentage of population with bachelor's degrees is the strongest predictor of cancer mortality rates, showing an inverse relationship.
+1. **🎓 Education as Primary Factor**: The percentage of population with bachelor's degrees is the strongest predictor of cancer mortality rates, showing an inverse relationship.

-2. **Cancer Incidence Rate Impact**: Regions with higher cancer incidence rates show higher mortality rates, though not in strict proportion.
+2. **📈 Cancer Incidence Rate Impact**: Regions with higher cancer incidence rates show higher mortality rates, though not in strict proportion.

-3. **Economic Influence**: Median income significantly impacts cancer death rates, likely due to its effect on healthcare access and quality.
+3. **💰 Economic Influence**: Median income significantly impacts cancer death rates, likely due to its effect on healthcare access and quality.

-4. **Model Performance**: The Neural Network Regressor achieved the best performance with a MAE score of 12.667 and MSE of 287.224.
+4. **🤖 Model Performance**: The Neural Network Regressor achieved the best performance with a MAE score of 12.667 and MSE of 287.224.

-5. **Feature Interactions**: Interactions between top features (like education and income) improved model performance, suggesting complex relationships between socioeconomic factors and cancer outcomes.
+5. **🔗 Feature Interactions**: Interactions between top features (like education and income) improved model performance, suggesting complex relationships between socioeconomic factors and cancer outcomes.

-## Implementation Details
+## 🛠️ Implementation Details

 The project was implemented using both Python and R, with Python handling the primary machine learning models:

-- **Python Implementation**:
+- **🐍 Python Implementation**:
   - PyTorch for neural network implementation
   - Scikit-learn for traditional ML models
   - Data processing with Pandas and NumPy
   - Visualization with Matplotlib and Seaborn

-- **Hardware Acceleration**:
+- **⚡ Hardware Acceleration**:
   - GPU acceleration for neural network training when available
   - Batch processing for memory efficiency

-- **Cross-validation**:
+- **🔄 Cross-validation**:
   - Train-test split (80/20) for model evaluation
   - Early stopping based on validation loss

-## Conclusion
+## 🏁 Conclusion

 This project demonstrates the complex interplay of socioeconomic, demographic, and health factors in determining cancer mortality rates.
 The findings highlight that education level and economic factors are stronger predictors of cancer death rates than many direct healthcare measures.